RahulBhalley/cyclegan-qp/README.md

 ### Results

-The arrangement of all images in each grid (from left to right) a) original image, b) Paul Cézanne, c) Claude Monet, d) Ukiyo-e, and e) Vincent Van Gogh
+The images in each column (from left to right) corresponds to a) original image, b) Paul Cézanne, c) Claude Monet, d) Ukiyo-e, and e) Vincent Van Gogh.
+And each row correspond to a different image.

 #### Real Image \\(\rightarrow\\) Stylized Image
 ![](https://github.com/rahulbhalley/cyclegan-plus-plus/raw/master/assets/grid_sty.jpg)